kkjdaniel/kkjdaniel.github.io/content/posts/hello.md

 categories = [ "Random" ]
 +++

-This site has always been more or less a glorified landing page, without a greater purpose than to redirect people to my professional platforms.
-However, things are set to change with this nifty new, [Hugo](https://gohugo.io/) powered blog.
+In a bid to turn this glorified landing page, which has largely served no greater purpose than to redirect people to my professional platforms, I've put up this nifty new [Hugo](https://gohugo.io/) powered blog.

-Over the coming months, I will be aiming to fill the site with an irregular schedule of technical content, that hopefully serves for some as interesting or helpful reading.
-For now though this post serves as nothing more than an introduction to make the site look frankly less barren.
+Which over the coming months, I intend to fill with an irregular and erratic schedule of engineering realated content.
+Hopefully someone out there finds it to be interesting or helpful reading.
+Stay tuned!